smorad/um_cisc_7404/02_bandits.typ

 $ Pr("lose") = 199 / 200; quad Pr("win") = 1 / 200 $ #pause

-And the expected values
+And the random variable

 $ cal(X)("lose") = -10; quad cal(X)("win") = 1000 $ #pause

 But we still do not know how much money we will make! #pause

-But we can combine them to find out
+We can combine probabilities and random variables to find out

 /*
 ==